 When the oil is hot but BEFORE the garlic is browned, place the 8 thighs into the pan.
 Fry the chicken on both sides until browned on both sides, about ten minutes on each side.

 Now transfer 4 of the 8 thighs into each of the cast iron pans.
-Add equal parts of the olives, capers, carrots, ALL the lemons and the reduced broth into each cast iron pan.
+Add equal parts of the olives, capers, hot peppers, carrots, ALL the lemons and the reduced broth into each cast iron pan.
 Bring to simmer, cover both pans, cook for 10 minutes or until the meat is tender, almost falling off the bone, and has a burnished beautiful patina.
 See the video below as this feast begins to show it’s patina…